-Heavy custom – Seven and a half cents per square inch – this is a dense type quilting with lots of ruler work, including stitch in the ditch, dense background stitching, specialty feathers, larger cross hatching, and straight lines at least an inch apart.
+Heavy custom – Eight cents per square inch – this is a dense type quilting with lots of ruler work, including stitch in the ditch, dense background stitching, specialty feathers, larger cross hatching, and straight lines at least an inch apart.

 Pre-marked tops or whole cloth tops – contact me for price.

 Heirloom – This is often referred to as “stitched to death” quilting.
-I don’t do heirloom quilting.
+Please contact me for price.

 Piecing batting – Twenty five dollars per seam